atubakoksal/annotated_tweets/README.md

 ## Data repository for the paper:

-Koksal, A. T., Bozal, O., Yürekli, E., & Gezici, G. (2020, November). #Turki$hTweets: A Benchmark Dataset for Turkish Text Correction.
+Koksal, A. T., Bozal, O., Yürekli, E., & Gezici, G. (2020). #Turki$hTweets: A Benchmark Dataset for Turkish Text Correction.
 In _Findings of the Association for Computational Linguistics: EMNLP 2020_ (pp. 4190-4198)

 ```